 PennantPark Floating Rate Capital Ltd. Announces Pricing of Public Offering of Common Stock

-/EIN News/ -- MIAMI, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- PennantPark Floating Rate Capital Ltd. (NYSE: PFLT) (TASE: PFLT), a business development company (the “Company”), today announced that it has entered into an agreement to sell 4,250,000 shares of common stock resulting in net proceeds exclusive of offering expenses to the Company of approximately $47.6 million, or $11.20 per share.
+MIAMI, Jan.
+23, 2023 (GLOBE NEWSWIRE) -- PennantPark Floating Rate Capital Ltd. PFLT PFLT, a business development company (the "Company"), today announced that it has entered into an agreement to sell 4,250,000 shares of common stock resulting in net proceeds exclusive of offering expenses to the Company of approximately $47.6 million, or $11.20 per share.

 The Company's investment adviser, PennantPark Investment Advisers, LLC, has agreed to pay the underwriters a supplemental payment of $0.10 per share, which reflects the difference between the public offering price of $11.10 and the net proceeds of $11.20 per share to be received by the Company in this offering.
 In addition, PennantPark Investment Advisers, LLC has agreed to bear the sales load payable to the underwriters.
 The Company is not obligated to repay either the supplemental payment or the sales load paid by PennantPark Investment Advisers, LLC.